Customizing Output

 Composing components

-With JSX and React-style components, you can really make powerful and custom UIs with not too much code.
-Try composing different patterns into components to make your UIs custom.
+With JSX and React-style components, you can make incredibly powerful and custom UIs with very little code.
+Try composing different patterns into components to build truly custom UIs.

 type Props = { title: string; subtitle: string; };